 A native of Virginia Beach, Virginia, Bobby moved to the Seattle area in August 2009 to make a fresh start in life.
 His background includes retail and hotel management, sound engineering, media productions, information technology, and pharmacy operations.
 He is a member of the honor society Phi Theta Kappa, a nationally certified pharmacy technician, and a graduate of North Seattle College with an Associates of Applied Science.

 Roberta was born and raised in Albuquerque, New Mexico.
-She moved to Seattle in 1992, for a reporting job at KING 5 (NBC) news.
+She moved to Seattle in 1992 for a reporting job at KING 5 (NBC) news.
 She spent the next two decades covering major news events in Washington state.
-While she was working as a fulltime reporter and raising three kids with her partner, her alcoholism was activated.
-She was lucky enough to find treatment and is now in long term recovery.
+While working as a full-time reporter and raising three kids with her partner, her alcoholism was activated.
+She was lucky enough to find treatment and is now in long-term recovery.

 Brian was born and raised outside of Anchorage Alaska.
 After four years at Colorado State University, he moved back to Alaska to work on a grant project with the University of Alaska Anchorage.
 During this time, he earned a Master’s of Business Administration and has been published on the topic of Comorbidity Training Needs in State Psychiatric Hospitals.
 After this grant ended, he left Alaska for a few years before returning to Anchorage where he worked for H&R Block for 11 years.